anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

      - Resource tracking for 100 pods per node
    * - Feature:GPUUpgrade
      -
-     - Master upgrade should NOT disrupt GPU Pod
+     - Control Plane node upgrade should NOT disrupt GPU Pod
    * - Feature:PodGarbageCollector
      -
      - Should handle the creation of 1000 pods